Additional

 Synced from github.com/CoWork-OS/CoWork-OS/docs

-title: "Reflective Learning Systems" description: How CoWork OS positions its reflective learning stack and subconscious automation model against adjacent agent ecosystems.
+title: "Reflective Learning Systems" description: How CoWork OS positions Workflow Intelligence and its reflective learning stack against adjacent agent ecosystems.

 This page focuses on the learning-system shape that matters for CoWork OS today: durable local memory, explicit reflective artifacts, target-scoped backlog, and executor dispatch.